 The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and in accordance with the instructions to Form 10-Q and Article 8 of Regulation S-X promulgated under the Securities Act.
 Certain information or footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted, pursuant to the rules and regulations of the SEC for interim financial reporting.
-Accordingly, they do not include all the information and footnotes necessary for a complete presentation of financial position, results of operations, or cash flows.
-In the opinion of management, the accompanying unaudited condensed financial statements include all adjustments, consisting of a normal recurring nature, which are necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
+Accordingly, they do not include all the information and footnotes necessary for a complete presentation of financial statements include all adjustments, consisting of a normal recurring nature, which are necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.

-The accompanying unaudited condensed financial statements should be read in conjunction with the information contained in the Company's Form 10-K, as filed with the SEC on March 31, 2021.
-Results of operations for interim periods are not necessarily indicative of the results to be expected for the full year ending December 31, 2021 or for any future periods.
+The accompanying unaudited condensed financial statements should be read in conjunction with the information contained in the Company's Form 10-K, as filed with the SEC on March 31, 2022.
+Results of operations for interim periods are not necessarily indicative of the results to be expected for the full year ending December 31, 2022 or for any future periods.